TommyMynnSon/lotide/README.md

 * `eqArrays(array1, array2)`: Returns true if array1 and array2 are equal.
 Currently only supports arrays populated with primitive data types.

 * `eqObjects(object1, object2)`: Returns true if object1 and object2 are equal.
 Currently only supports objects with properties of primitive data types or 1-dimensional arrays.

-* `assertEqual(primitiveDataType1, primitiveDataType2)`: Returns true if primitiveDataType1 is strictly equal to primitiveDataType2.

-* `assertObjectsEqual(object1, object2)`: Returns true if object1 and object2 are equal.
-Currently only supports objects with properties of primitive data types or 1-dimensional arrays.

-* `assertArraysEqual(array1, array2)`: Returns true if array1 and array2 are equal.
-Currently only supports arrays populated with primitive data types.